Our work is committed to independent and nonpartisan research that meets the high standards of academic integrity and quality at Columbia University.

-The Center on Global Energy Policy hosted a student-only roundtable with David Rank, former Charge d’Affaires at the US Embassy in Beijing.
-Rank retired from the U.S. Foreign Service in June 2017 after a 27-year career, following the administration's decision to withdraw the United States from the Paris Agreement on Climate Change.
-He offered frank guidance and advice to students interested in a career in government service, including his reflections on the obligations, opportunities, and challenges faced by career diplomats when a new U.S. Administration comes into office intent on reversing previous policy on high-profile issues like the response to climate change.
+Join the Center on Global Energy Policy for a student-only roundtable with David Rank, former Charge d’Affaires at the US Embassy in Beijing.
+Rank retired from the U.S. Foreign Service in June 2017 after a 27-year career, following the administration’s decision to withdraw the United States from the Paris Agreement on Climate Change.
+He will offer frank guidance and advice to students interested in a career in government service, including his reflections on the obligations, opportunities, and challenges faced by career diplomats when a new U.S. Administration comes into office intent on reversing previous policy on high-profile issues like the response to climate change.
+This event is only open to students.
+Since space is limited, RSVPs will be accepted on a first-come basis until capacity is reached.
+Please only RSVP if you can commit to attending.
+Lunch will be provided.
+David Rank will also serve as headliner for a separate public event organized by CGEP on US-China energy and climate issues the morning of November 9.
+A separate registration will be required.